CynthiaWeaver-Jeannine/organize-recipes/README.md

 # organize-recipes

-<p>Recipe Tracking App.
-A user can add a new recipe, display a list of recipes, and delete a recipe.</p>
+Recipe Tracking App.
+A user can add a new recipe, display a list of recipes, and delete a recipe.
 ![image](https://github.com/CynthiaWeaver-Jeannine/organize-recipes/assets/132491873/2de7a627-18e6-43c4-8cbf-44c3a7d39df9)
 <p>This project is an assignment in the Thinkful Engineering Immersion Bootcamp program.</p>